slatedocs/slate/source/includes/_purchase_orders.md

 You can also see `meta` key in the response you get, that will return informations like `current_page`, `next_page`, `previous_page`, `total_pages`, and `total_count` to help your write your own logic of pagination.

+### Search

+You can also search for your pending requests using `search` params example `/api/v1/purchase_orders?search=your search keyword`.
+It will perform full-text search and return matching results.

 ### HTTP Request